Immigrated urn models - asymptotic properties and applications

-A modified version of the DL rule (MDL) is given as follows.
-When a treatment ball is drawn, this ball is replaced only when the treatment outcome is a success.
-However, when an immigration ball is drawn, instead of adding an equal number of treatment balls to the urn, we add $C\widehat{p}_k$ balls of type $k$, $k=1,\ldots,K$, where $\widehat{p}_k$ is the current estimate of the successful probability $p_k$ of treatment $k$, and $C$ is a constant.
+\vglue 0.2in {\it Example 2: Modified DL (MDL) rule}.
+We propose the MDL rule, which is a modification of the DL rule.
+The procedure is similar to the DL rule in that when a treatment ball is drawn, this ball is replaced only when the response is a success.
+However, when an immigration ball is drawn, instead of adding an equal number of treatment balls to the urn, we add $C\widehat{p}_k$ ($C>0$) balls of type $k$, $k=1,\ldots,K$, where $\widehat{p}_k$ is the current estimate of the successful probability $p_k$ of treatment $k$, and $C$ is a constant.
 With this model, more balls are immigrated to treatments with higher success rates, and subsequently, the limit proportions will be higher for better treatments.
-In fact, as shown below, the limit proportions are proportional to the odds $p_k/q_k$.
-For the DL rule, the limit proportions are proportional to $1/q_k$ (Ivanova, 2003).